eastgenomics/eggd_athena/readme.md

 - Per base coverage BED file (output from mosdepth)
 - Exons nirvana (exon annotation file; generated from Illumina Nirvana RefSeq gff file)

+n.b. check [Athena][athena-url] readme for required formats of input files, specific formatting is required and if not correct will result in errors / empty files being generated.
+The use of 'chr' prefix MUST also be consistent between the panel bed file, mosdepth output and exon annotation file.
+If not this will result in errors with Bedtools and empty files being generated.

 Optional inputs:

 - thresholds: thresholds at which to calculate coverage (default: 10, 20, 30, 50, 100)